chepo92/Rpi_AccessPoint_and_Client/README.md

 ## Configure WiFi client
-open /etc/wpa_supplicant/wpa_supplicant.conf and set ssid and pass of your router
+open /etc/wpa_supplicant/wpa_supplicant.conf and set ssid and pass of your router create a copy in the same folder with the name for your interface e.g interface wlan0 wpa_supplicant-wlan0.conf and set in it the ssid and pass of your router

 ## Install hostapd and dnsmasq
 in shell: